mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] [[MSc repository]]
+- [ ] Email Bongi about paris accoms

+## Completed

+- [ ] [[Notes from ASNR]]
 - [ ] Normalise timing_photon code by det volume.
 	- This was weird.
 Idk if it worked

-## Completed

-- [ ] [[Notes from ASNR]]

 ***